vmware/terraform-provider-vra/website/docs/d/vra_zone.html.markdown

 A zone data source supports the following arguments:

-## Optional arguments
+## Argument Reference

 * `custom_properties` - A list of key value pair of properties that will be used.

 * `id` - The id of the image profile instance.
-Only one of 'filter', 'id', 'name' or 'region_id' must be specified.

 * `name` - A human-friendly name used as an identifier in APIs that support this option.
-Only one of 'filter', 'id', 'name' or 'region_id' must be specified.

 * `owner` - Email of the user that owns the entity.

+* `placement_policy` - The id of the region for which this zone is defined

+* `region_id` - A link to the region that is associated with the storage profile.

-## Imported attributes
+## Attributes Reference

 * `created_at` - Date when the entity was created.
 The date is in ISO 8601 and UTC.

 * `description` - A human-friendly description.